 Alliance

+The Northwest Alliance unites two reform universities with decades of experience in research, teaching, and knowledge transfer.
+The Northwest Alliance unites two reform universities with decades of experience in research, teaching, and knowledge transfer.
 The Northwest Alliance brings together two reform-oriented universities with decades of experience in research, teaching, and knowledge transfer.
-Together, with approximately 580 professorships, 6,400 staff members, 2,700 doctoral candidates, and 34,000 students, they form the heart of a high-performing research hub in the Northwest.
+Together, with approximately 590 professorships, 6,500 staff members, 2,700 doctoral candidates, and 33,500 students, they form the heart of a high-performing research hub in the Northwest.
 The alliance’s goal is to combine excellent research with social responsibility and to find innovative solutions to regional and global challenges.
 In the medium to long term, the region is to be further developed into a cohesive hub for research and knowledge transfer.
 A central role in this is played by the numerous academic and non-academic institutions in the Northwest, with which both universities are already affiliated, as well as the HWK – Institute for Advanced Study, which has served as a link between the universities for more than 25 years.
 The alliance also sees itself as part of the international community, in close partnership particularly with the University of Groningen (Netherlands), with which both universities have been cooperating for decades.
-The Northwest Alliance thus not only connects the federal states of Bremen and Lower Saxony, but also represents a strong international network in a European border region.

 Contact